PPhat948/Movies-Analyze/README.md

-# Movies-Analyze-Project
+# TV-Series-Analyze-Project
 ## Overview
 This is a project to practice my Python skills by cleaning the dataset and analyzing it by using visualization.
-It aims to find the top 10 movies in the year with the highest average movies rating.
+It aims to find the top 10 TV-Series in the year with the highest average rating.
 ## Tools & Librarys
 - Jupyter Notebook
 - Pandas